Malaysia national under-22 football team: History

 After Harimau Muda project disbanded in 2015, FAM needed a fresh start for the U-23 team where a new set of players was brought in for the team with the creation of SEA Games Project 2017 team which was then announced as the national under-22 team.
 The players in the current team mainly consist of players with age around 18 to 21 years old where the oldest players will be below the age requirement of 22 years old when 2017 SEA Games in Malaysia started.
 With bigger pool of players within age of 18-22, the team will also play in other age-restricted tournament as the younger side such as U-21 and U-22 when needed.

 The team is considered to be the feeder team for the Malaysia national football team.
-It is for players under the aged of 22 and less.
+It is for players under the age of 22 and less.
 Also in existence are national teams for Under-19s, Under-16s and Under-14s.
 As long as they are eligible, players can play at any level, hence it is possible for one to play for the U-22s, senior side and then again for the U-22s.